 - This is a huge issue in the world of eating disorders.
 Every parent wishes to have his or her children to be happy and healthy.
 When a son or daughter is using control or lack thereof to slowly destroy him or herself, the parents understandably become very concerned.
 A huge amount of family energy is consumed in trying to deal with this irrational body imagery.
 The child has complete control of the situation.
 Until the parents can truly let go of the outcome and just provide resources, the problem is not solvable.
 It is much too powerful a role for the child to give up.

-A similar situation exists in the world of chronic pain and is especially true in the workers compensation system.
-You are being treated terribly.
-If you are not angry, then you are unconscious or incredibly skillful in suppressing your anger.
+All of this is especially relevant in the workers compensation system.
+You are being treated terribly and being labeled.
+Almost every aspect of your suffering is continually challenged.
+If you are not angry, then you are incredibly skillful in suppressing it.
 I personally cannot talk to most claims examiners for more than five minutes without losing my mind.
 I do realize that they are controlling your ENTIRE life.
-You have very little if any control of the circumstances.
+You have little, if any, control of the circumstances.
 That’s frustrating.

 The only control you have is remaining in the victim role.
 If you are angry with your employer, you can really stick it to them with the cost of your care.
 You can keep aggressively seeking medical care.
 Why get better?
 No one really seems to care, even though they say they do.
 The victim role is somewhat akin to being a suicide bomber.
 Your employer will survive.
 Your claims examiner will go to work tomorrow.
 There is not one person you are going to permanently harm.
 Yet you have allowed chronic, completely justified, anger to erode your quality of life.
 Destroyed by bullies